radview/webload-documentation/docs/console/plan_test_session.md

   WebLOAD Console provides three ways for creating Load Templates:

   - Using the WebLOAD Wizard to build a basic Load Template.
 You define the scripts to run, the Load Machines on which to generate the Virtual Clients and the test schedule.
 After creating a basic template with the wizard, you can change aspects of the configuration through the Console ribbon.
-For information on creating a template with the WebLOAD Wizard, see [*Creating](#_bookmark99)[ Load Templates with the WebLOAD Wizard* ](#_bookmark99)(on page [99](#_bookmark100)).
+For information on creating a template with the WebLOAD Wizard, see [*Creating Load Templates with the WebLOAD Wizard* ](#creating-load-templates).
   - Using the Goal-Oriented Test Wizard to create goal-seeking performance tests.
 Rather than running multiple tests to measure the performance at different loads, you can run the Goal-Oriented Test to measure the performance goal that you desire.
 You define the scripts to run and the goals to achieve, and WebLOAD Console automatically schedules a test and increases the load until your goals are achieved.
-For information on creating a template with the Goal- Oriented Test Wizard, see [*Creating Load Templates with Goal-Oriented Test* ](#_bookmark146)(on page [135](#_bookmark146)).
+For information on creating a template with the Goal- Oriented Test Wizard, see [*Creating Load Templates with Goal-Oriented Test* ](create_load_test_goal.md).
   - Manually using the Console ribbon.
-See [*Configuring a Load Template Manually*](#_bookmark187) (on page [165](#_bookmark188)) for information on defining a template manually.
+See [*Configuring a Load Template Manually*](config_load_template.md) for information on defining a template manually.

 - #### **Running a Load Template**
 After you create the Load Template, you run it.
 As your test runs, you receive various reports and messages from the various participating hosts.
 The activity in your test session is displayed on the Console screen.
 This screen is updated continuously in real time as you work.
-See [*Running a Load Session* ](#_bookmark298)(on page [271](#_bookmark299)).
+See [*Running a Load Session* ](#running-a-load-template).

 - #### **Analyzing the Test Results**
   WebLOAD Console displays the results of your Load Session in tabular format and in easy to read graphs.